Industry-leading training in conducting accurate, legislation-compliant hearing tests on adults in the occupational and medical setting.

 The Occupational Audiometry Course is a comprehensive skills-focussed, four-day program that provides students with legislation-compliant skills and knowledge required to conduct hearing tests, analyse test results and safely conduct ear inspections in adults.

-Due to restrictions on social engagement and venues scheduled courses are postponed for the duration of the current COVID-19 crisis.
+Due to border restrictions scheduled courses are suspended for the duration of the current COVID-19 crisis.

 Please contact email@example.com to register interest in receiving notifications once the courses resume.